MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 - **Next steps**: It’s fine to add a link to, say, an MVP blog in a "Next steps" section.
 Again, just make sure that users understand they’ll be leaving the site.
 - **Legal**: We are covered legally under **Links to Third Party Sites** in the **Terms of Use** footer on every ms.com page.

-## Links to MSDN or TechNet

-When you need to link to MSDN or TechNet, use the full link to the topic, and remove the "en-us" language locale from the link.

 ## Links to Azure PowerShell reference content

 The Azure PowerShell reference content has been through several changes since November 2016.
 Use the following guidelines for linking to this content from other articles on docs.microsoft.com.

 Structure of the URL: